 8. Lips, Mouth, and Gums

 Can you imagine needles ripping into the inside of your lips?
 No way!
 Consider this area the most sensitive due to the tens of thousands of nerve endings that combine to make it one of the primary erogenous zones.

 This may also be the toughest tattoo to ever show off, nobody ever really sees your inner lips except the dentist.
 Even when you're naked, you can pretty much see a tattoo on any part of the body.
 This particular tattoo, though, will stay tucked away.

 Ouch . . .
 Ouch . . .
 Ouch!
 Who?
 But why?
 This is a painful choice for obvious reasons; if you can handle that pressure in the privates, your pain receptors are just not functioning correctly!

-It would be foolish to tamper with the area and risk any nerve damage which could cause you trouble urinating or just not have things working the way they should!
+It would be foolish to tamper with the area and risk any nerve damage, as this could cause trouble urinating or make it so things are just not working the way they should!

 Nevertheless, it is a very popular body spot to tattoo, mostly for women.
 Men have also taken the daring act of a wild crazy tattoo ink up in this area.
 Of course, these works of art are mainly hidden from most people.

-Some artists may be uncomfortable with some areas which are a bit more personal, be sure you know who you are dealing with for the best tattoo experience.
+Some artists may be uncomfortable with some areas which are a bit more personal, so be sure you know who you are dealing with for the best tattoo experience.

 This area is a difficult one.
 There are very important arteries in the throat which can be harmed if a professional makes a mistake.

 Some people have been known to have trouble swallowing and speaking immediately after having a throat tattoo done.
 Hopefully, you aren't planning on shaving during the healing process, either; that will surely cause trouble.